Last updated July 20, 2026 — pricing and features re-verified

 Best hands-off, if timing doesn't matter

 The most gaming-native mainstream tool: connects your Kick account, auto-generates highlights, even has a 'clip that' voice command.
 The catch nobody puts on the box: highlights are processed after you go offline — Eklipse's own docs quote 10–30 minutes on Premium and 2–4 hours on the free plan — and selection is highlight-pattern based, so it misses non-gameplay moments.
-Great zero-effort pick with a usable free tier — just not live.
+Great zero-effort pick — just not live, and since June 1, 2026 the free plan caps at 3 AI highlights total.

-Free plan · Premium from ~$15/mo for KickClipMe vs Eklipse
+Free: 3 AI highlights total · Premium $24.99/mo for KickClipMe vs Eklipse

 3. 03